 Councillor community grants

-Every South Oxfordshire district councillor has a grant budget of £5,000 to award for projects or services that will offer community benefits in their own ward area.
+When we reopen, each South Oxfordshire district councillor will have £5,000 to award grants to projects or services that offer community benefits in their ward area.

 Applications should focus on projects that deliver a clear and demonstrable benefit to the people of South Oxfordshire, specifically in the ward area of the district councillor considering the request.